Shrihith66/shrihith.github.io/README.md

-# 📄 Resume - Shrihith S Poojary
+# 📄 Portfolio - Shrihith S Poojary

 ## 👨‍💻 About Me
 Motivated and detail-oriented **Artificial Intelligence and Machine Learning (AIML) engineering student** seeking a position in the IT sector to apply skills in **software development, AI/ML, and data analysis**.